Middelburg, Zeeland

 Middelburg ([ˈmɪdəlbʏr(ə)x]) is a city and municipality in the south-western Netherlands serving as the capital of the province of Zeeland.
 Situated on the central peninsula of the Zeeland province, Midden-Zeeland (consisting of former islands Walcheren, Noord-Beveland and Zuid-Beveland), it has a population of about 48,000.

 In terms of technology, Middelburg played a role in the Scientific Revolution at the early modern period.
 The town was historically a center of lens crafting in the Golden Age of Dutch science and technology.
-The invention of the microscope and telescope is often credited to Middelburg spectacle-makers (including Zacharias Janssen and Hans Lippershey) in the late 16th century and early 17th century.
+The invention of the microscope and telescope is often credited to Middelburg spectacle-makers (including Zacharias Janssen and Hans Lipperhey) in the late 16th century and early 17th century.

 History

 The city of Middelburg dates back possibly to the late 8th century or early 9th century.
 The first mention of Middelburg was as one of three fortified towns (borgs) erected on Walcheren (then an island) to guard against Viking raids.
 In 844 a monastery was built on the site, which remained an active Catholic foundation until the Reformation.
 Foundations for Middelburg's "stately and picturesque" main church were first laid in the 10th century; additional construction continued through the Middle Ages.

 Middelburg was granted city rights in 1217.
 During the Middle Ages, it became an important trading centre in the commerce between England and the rising cities of Flanders, a fact commented on by Geoffrey Chaucer in The Canterbury Tales.
 The town continued to gain in power and prestige during the 13th and 14th centuries.
 From 1559 to 1603, Middelburg was the episcopal see of a Catholic bishopric covering all Zeeland.
 In the Eighty Years' War, the city was captured by Dutch rebels from the Spanish forces during a long siege (1572–1574).
 The northern provinces of the Low Countries won their independence from their former Spanish Habsburg rulers and formed the Dutch Republic, a Protestant state.
 Later, during the 17th century (the Dutch Golden Age), Middelburg became, after Holland's metropolis Amsterdam, the most important center for the Dutch East India Company (VOC) in the Republic of the Seven United Netherlands.
 As such, Middelburg also played an important role in the 17th century slave trade.